WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

 A.2 Creating or Opening a Microscope file
 =========================================
-After selecting the desired Tier level and clicking on "Create Microscope", to manage the Microscope hardware select one of the three options.
-“Create from scratch” allows you to create a new Microscope file.
-“Load from file” allows you to import a Microscope file that has not been loaded in the App yet (i.e., a Microscope file you might have received from someone else).
-“Load from Repository” allows you to work on a Microscope file that has already been imported in the App and you might need to modify.
+After selecting the desired Tier level, select one of the three options by clicking on the on the "Create Microscope" selector.
+“Create from scratch” allows to create a new Microscope file.
+“Load from file” allows to import a Microscope file that has not been loaded in the App yet (i.e., a Microscope file you might have received from someone else).
+“Load from repository” allows to work on a Microscope file that has already been imported in the App and you might need to modify.

 A.2.1 Creating from scratch
 ---------------------------